wilkelab/wilkelab.github.io.archive_sep_2020/lab_meetings.md

 permalink: /more/lab_meetings.html
 ---

-Lab meetings are held Fridays at 10:30 am in MBB 3.204.
+Lab meetings are held Fridays from 11 am - 12:30 pm in MBB 3.204.

 <br><br>